FelipeJanotte/felipejanotte/README.md

 ## Living in Joinville, Santa Catarina, Brazil

 ## Studies
-### Currently in 1st semester of Systems Analysis and Development
+### Currently studying the 2nd semester of Systems Analysis and Development
-#### Studying in college  : Frontend - HTML5, CSS3, JAVASCRIPT
+#### Studying in college  : Backend - JAVA, DATABASE
 #### Studying of my own   : TYPESCRIPT

 ## Working on Hobby Informática as Help Desk